benzmuircroft/hypercache/README.md

 # 🕳🥊 hypercache 🧼

+## Warning
+Do not use, this is yet to be recreated from a centeralized version.

+## TODO
+- This is sudo code so, upload the current version
+- rebuild the GUB bug reverser and reporter

+## Explanation
 A large object state machine with a cached ram protection layer of a hyperbee/tinybee ( todo: add Gub bug mitigation layer) This is a single-writer, large object cache of folders/files that can prevent errors on a test copy cache

 - single deligated writer (awarded by role change)